mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 The API is not clear and the consumer doesn't know which element is concerned by the `size` prop.
 Also, this leads me to think that a size can be applied on both a line and a shape with different values.
 Right now, we only provide a vague `size` thing.

-We can quickly imagine solving this issue by adding a `lineSize` and a `shapeSize` props but this will lead us to add another piece of complexity to the existing API and I think that it already bloated enough.
+We can quickly imagine solving this issue by adding a `lineSize` and a `shapeSize` props but this will lead us to add another piece of complexity to the existing API and I think that it's already bloated enough.

 Let's try to think of a different way to write it that could solve these problems: